-Fresh into our yardmaster’s office today is this big win off of eBay, showing Southern Pacific Railroad SD-9 4426 and partner leading a string of cars under the old Eleventh Street overpass in 1981, headed out of town toward Banta and Mossdale.
+Fresh into our yardmaster’s office today is this big win off of eBay, showing Southern Pacific Railroad SD-9 4426 and partner(s?) leading a string of cars under the old Eleventh Street overpass in 1981, headed out of town toward Banta and Mossdale.

 The train is identified as the OAMJM, a symbol your correspondent cannot decipher, even after consulting several old timetables.
 Any ideas?

-A 1977 rebuild came with one final set of Espee digits as 4426, and she nearly made a full thirty years of service on the Friendly before she was tossed aside in July 1995.
+A 1977 rebuild came with one final set of Espee digits as 4426, and she nearly made a full thirty years of service on the Friendly before being tossed aside in July 1995.

 Nevada Northern photo courtesy of the Nevada Northern Railway, Ely, Nevada.

 OAMJM stood for OAkland to MoJave eMpties.
 Empty cement cars to cement plant on Creal branch west of Mojave.

 Thanks, Vic.
 I understand that the empties were returns from the “new” Dumbarton Bridge construction project, which was then underway.

 That is correct.
 The loaded train MJOAL/MJSJL was for the Dumbarton bridge project.
 It was the last regular schedule train over Altamont Pass.

 | It was the last regular schedule train over Altamont Pass.